AlyshaJohnson/green-quiz/README.md

 ![Responsive Mockup](./assets/images/Readme-responsive-design.jpeg)

+A link to the live site can be found [here](https://alyshajohnson.github.io/green-quiz/).

 ## 1. Design and Development

 For the design of this quiz, the 5 pillars of User Experience Design (UXD) were used to cover the strategy, scope, structure, skeleton and surface to make sure the design is intuitive, simple and enjoyable.